dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.0.4 =
+- Fix: Bug introduced in 4.0.3 that prevented user from enabling sweetalert.js modal dialogs now fixed.
+- Add: The `[wallets_rates]` shortcode now takes an optional argument "decimals" to control how many decimal digits to display exchange rates with.
+- Improve: Code that parses fixer.io exchange rates improved.
+Will now consider the site-wide default fiat currency when requesting prices.
+- Fix: Parser for cryptocompare list of currencies is now safer (produces less warnings).
+- Fix: Parser for cryptocompare currency prices is now safer (produces less warnings).
+- Fix: Several PHPdoc errors and other minor bugs fixed using static code analysis with phan.
+- Change: Social links to Google+ page are now removed, since the platform is to be decommissioned.

 = 4.0.3 =
 - Add: Use sweetalert.js for modal dialogs.
 This can be turned off to fall back to standard JavaScript alerts.